 The Accused Student and any other student participating in the conduct process, if any, may have an advisor accompany him or her to a hearing for charges seeking suspension or expulsion.
-The advisor may be an individual that is either a member of the faculty, staff, or a student at Potomac State College of West Virginia University.
+The advisor may be an individual that is either a member of the faculty, staff, or a student at WVU Potomac State College.
 Advisors may not participate in the proceedings and are only present to advise the students.